Air France-KLM says not in Alitalia buyout talks

-PARIS (Reuters) - Air France-KLM (AIRF.PA) denied a newspaper report that it was in advanced talks to buy out Italian investors in Alitalia to take control of Italy’s flag carrier.
+PARIS, Jan 7 (Reuters) - Air France-KLM denied a newspaper report that it was in advanced talks to buy out Italian investors in Alitalia to take control of Italy’s flag carrier.

 “Air France-KLM confirms that there are no negotiations on the purchase of all or part of the shares held by Italian investors,” a spokeswoman for the Franco-Dutch airline said on Monday.